decode-detroit/apollo/README.md

 curl -H "Content-Type: application/json" -X POST http://localhost:27655/quit
 ```

-The port number (and listening location) can be adjusted with the '-a' or '--address' commandline option.
+The port number (and listening location) can be adjusted with the '-a' or '--address' commandline option, and log level can be set via the '-l' or '--logLevel' option.
+Log levels are Trace, Info, Debug, Warn, Error (listed in decreasing level of verbosity).

 If you need to make Apollo available to the open internet, we recommend [Caddy](https://caddyserver.com/).
 Follow the instructions for setting up a reverse proxy (it will take less than 60 seconds).

 In the future, additional options such as changing media to a different channel, swapping channel position, etc., will be added based on our own needs.
 If you are using Apollo and have a specific feature you need, feel free to send us an email and we'll do our best to make it a priority.